-The following details five outstanding non profit organization that help americans with finding Patient Assistance Program as well as other ways to find savings.
+The following details five outstanding nonprofit organizations that help Americans with finding Patient Assistance Program as well as other ways to find savings.

-NeedyMeds: A mysmallbank.com top choice non profit for medication savings; maintains an extensive database of information about patient assistance programs, state assistance, drug discount programs, and free or low-cost medical care.
-They allow you to search information on their easy to use website for free.
+NeedyMeds: A mysmallbank.com top choice nonprofit for medication savings; maintains an extensive database of information about patient assistance programs, state assistance, drug discount programs, and free or low-cost medical care.
+They allow you to search for information on their easy-to-use website for free.
 NeedyMeds is basically a website packed full of information to help you find savings with your healthcare and medications costs.
-Specifically you can do the following:
+Specifically, you can do the following: